 Have you seen any trends or changes over the past three years of operation, in the questions asked by the industry?
 How has the UK advanced in its readiness to be more electric?

 There have been massive changes.
 We recently evaluated our innovation spending and we’ve seen a step-change in technology readiness levels.
 We’re seeing companies scale and shift from technology development to actually commercially supplying their products.
 Of course, this takes significant capital and patience, and we’re seeing more and more interest from investors.

 From a materials point of view, we’ve seen the conversation change as well.
 For example, cobalt has traditionally had an issue with its credentials, stemming from the negative social and environmental impact it’s had on some of the countries where it’s mined.
 Now, as a programme, we’re looking at how we can support the world better.
-Environmental, Social and Corporate Governance.
-"Definition of Environmental, Social and Corporate Governance") (ESG) plays a fundamental part in R&D, and we continually analyse and compare our solutions to other options, be it petrol-diesel or other battery technology.
+Environmental, Social and Corporate Governance (ESG) plays a fundamental part in R&D, and we continually analyse and compare our solutions to other options, be it petrol-diesel or other battery technology.
 We have to make sure we deliver solutions that don’t just hit technical product targets but also are socially and ecologically sustainable as well.
 We are already seeing trends to low cobalt batteries due to supply chain concerns.

 It sounds like the process of getting products to market is picking up speed.
 What’s driving this acceleration?